nathanlegroux/Simple-Content-Publishing-Instagram-PHP/README.md

 Thanks to this simple integration in php, you will be able to post photos on instagram in php !

-- !`Note : Limit : 25 posts per day `
+- `Instagram Rate LIMIT : 25 posts per day `

+- `Subscribe to my instagram @nathanlegroux `

 ## Tutorial and config file here !